-Systems which use the OpenFusion CORBA Services with JacORB can install the JacORB Implementation Repository as a Windows Service.
+Systems which use the OpenFusion CORBA Services with JacORB can install the Micro Focus Implementation Repository as a Windows Service.

 The installation program for OpenFusion products that include JacORB include an option for installing JacORB.
-If this option is selected and it is desired that JacORB is installed as a Windows Service, then complete the OpenFusion installation as normal, then run service_install.bat from the command line or by double-clicking on its icon in Windows Explorer.
+If this option is selected and you want the Micro Focus Implementation Repository installed as a Windows Service, then complete the OpenFusion installation as normal, then run service_install.bat from the command line or by double-clicking on its icon in Windows Explorer.

-The Windows service for OpenFusion will be installed as dependent on the JacORB ImR service: both will be assigned the Windows start-up type of Automatic.
+The Windows service for OpenFusion will be installed as dependent on the Micro Focus Implementation Repository service: both will be assigned the Windows start-up type of Automatic.

-The JacORB ImR will be registered with the service name JacORB 1.4 IMR or JacORB 2.1 IMR or JacORB 2.3 IMR or JacORB 3.0 IMR (the version number will depend on the current JacORB version).
-If necessary (for example to resolve a service name conflict), then these values can be changed by editing the service_install.bat file: this file is located in the sinstall_dir>\bin directory, where sinstall_dir> is the OpenFusion installation directory.
+The Micro Focus Implementation Repository will be registered with the service name JacORB 2.3 IMR, JacORB 3.0 IMR, or JacORB 3.7 IMR depending on the version of JacORB.
+If necessary (for example to resolve a service name conflict), then these values can be changed by editing the service_install.bat file: this file is located in the <install_dir>\bin directory, where <install_dir> is the OpenFusion installation directory.

-5 Running Applications
+Running Applications